fiftydinar/Zenity-GTK3-AppImage/README.md

 # Zenity-adw-gtk3-AppImage
-Unofficial AppImage of Zenity **GTK3 Version** with bundled `adw-gtk3` theme
+Unofficial AppImage of Zenity **GTK3 Version** with bundled `adw-gtk3` theme to make it look like libadwaita apps.

-It supports dark mode, although, it doesn't transition on theme changes when app is running.
+It detects & supports dark mode, although, it doesn't transition on theme changes when app is running.

 Modified it a bit for personal usage, all credits belong to @Samueru-sama who built Zenity GTK3 AppImage.